emer/axon/PVLV.md

 The (new) learning rule based on the axon trace code is:

-* DWt = lr * Tr_prv * (1 + abs(DA)) * (CaP - CaD)
+* DWt = lr * (1 + g * abs(DA)) * abs(CaSpkP - SpkPrv) * Tr_prv * (CaSpkP - SpkPrv)
-    + CaP: plus phase Ca -- has DA modulation reflected in a D1 / D2 direction
+    + CaSpkP: current trial plus phase Ca -- has DA modulation reflected in a D1 / D2 direction
-    + CaD: minus phase Ca -- prior to DA -- note in original this was t-1 -- axon uses longer theta cycles and plus phase is when DA is delivered by default.
+    + SpkPrv: CaSpkP from the previous ThetaCycle (trial).
+Thus, as in the Leabra PVLV, the outcome / US is compared to the prior t-1 trial.
     + Tr_prv: is S * R trace from *previous* time (i.e., not yet reflecting new Tr update -- as in CTPrjn)
-    + DA also drives lrate, included in RLRate which also does the small-delta filtering included in prior impl
+    + The DA modulation of learning rate is implemented via RLrate factor, in NeuroMod field.
+This also includes the `Diff` lrate factor as in standard axon, which is likewise based on the between-trial diff as opposed to the plus - minus phase differences.

+# CeM

+For now, CeM is only serving as an integration of BLA `Acq` and `Ext` inputs, representing the balance between them.
+This uses non-learning projections and mostly CeM is redundant with BLA anyway.
+This also elides the function CeL (TODO: make sure this is OK!).

+# PPTg

+The PPTg layer computes the temporal derivative

 # References